sonofhypnos/thoughts/posts/imprinting-list.md

     adults and in the human placenta is going to get us close to that goal.**
 -   **Measuring DNA methylation in a low input DNA context is really annoying, because usually we can’t amplify methylated DNA.
-I explore the only way that appears tractable to me to amplify methylated DNA by combining Phi29 and DNMT1.
-This could be useful for building an atlas of early embryo development and for epigenetic preimplantation embryo screening.**
+(Edit 2025-06-16: This method is probably not as good as the [improved bisulfite sequencing method](https://www.nature.com/articles/s41587-023-02034-w) I mention below) ~~I explore the only way that appears tractable to me to amplify methylated DNA by combining Phi29 and DNMT1.~~ This could be useful for building an atlas of early embryo development and for epigenetic preimplantation embryo screening.**
 -   **Correct imprinting seems particularly achievable in [Hulk sperm](https://www.lesswrong.com/posts/2w6hjptanQ3cDyDw7/methods-for-strong-human-germline-engineering#Hulk_sperm)**